Lioruby/rails-tailwind-template/README.md

 # Get started

+## Issue with Minimal template - it will be settled quickly
 ## Minimal
 Get a minimal rails app ready to be deployed on Heroku with Tailwind, Simple form and debugging gems.